shreenxdhi/WebAudioTranscriber/README.md

 # WebAudioTranscriber

-A web application for transcribing audio files using AssemblyAI.
-This application allows users to upload audio files, transcribe them, and download the transcriptions in various formats.
+A web application for transcribing audio files using local processing.
+This application was developed by Shreenidhi Vasishta and allows users to upload audio files, transcribe them, and download the transcriptions in various formats.

 ## Features

-- Audio file upload and transcription
+- Audio file upload and transcription using local processing
 - Real-time transcription progress tracking
 - Download transcriptions in various formats (Text, DOCX, PDF)
 - User-friendly interface with modern UI components